oncody/civ-board-game-2010/README.md

 attacked.
 A wall provides +4 to a player’s strength total when defending that city and forces the attacker to play a unit first in the battle (see pages 23–24)

-### Cities and metropolises
-Friendly figures may pass through but they cannot end their movement in a city center

-If there are any friendly figures in the square where a city is being built besides the scout being sacrificed, the player immediately moves them to an adjacent square that they can legally end their movement in.

 Upgrading a city into a metropolis:
 * A metropolis has two extra squares in its city outskirts.